mmallicoat/dental-demographics/docs/Notes.rst

 with values for checking calculations.
 See chapters 11 and 12 of the "ACS Design and Methodology" report for mroe technical details, such as to the weighting of the samples.

+The presentation "Introduction to the American Community Survey Public Use Microdata Sample (PUMS) Files" says that the microdata (PUMS) has "[n]o geographies smaller than PUMAs."
+"PUMS is **not** designed for statistical analysis of small geographic areas."